On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Introduction

-\end{enumerate} As in \cite{cai2024high}, we refer to the loops mentioned in Properties (i) and (ii) as fundamental loops and point loops respectively.
-The loops of $\mathcal{L}_\alpha^{\widetilde{\mathbb{Z}}^d}$ mentioned in Property (iii) are called edge loops.
+\end{enumerate} As in \cite{cai2024high}, we refer to the loops described in Properties (i) and (ii) as fundamental loops and point loops respectively.
+The loops of $\mathcal{L}_\alpha^{\widetilde{\mathbb{Z}}^d}$ described in Property (iii) are called edge loops.